Machine Configuration and BSP Basics

 A useful rule of thumb is:

-put hardware truth in the BSP, and put product policy somewhere else.
+put hardware configuration in the BSP, and put product policy somewhere else.

 Good BSP examples